5.4.4 Enforcement under the FL Act

 On this page

-The Registrar can bring proceedings in any court with family law jurisdiction including the Federal Circuit Court and state, local and magistrates courts.
-The FL Act and Family Law Rules (and related Federal Circuit Court Rules) apply to child support enforcement proceedings under the CSRC Act as if the proceedings had been brought under the FL Act (CSRC Act section 105).
+The Registrar can bring proceedings in any court with family law jurisdiction including the Federal Circuit and Family Court of Australia and state, local and magistrates courts.
+The FL Act, the Federal Circuit and Family Court of Australia (Family Law) Rules 2021 and the Federal Circuit and Family Court of Australia (Division 2) (Family Law) Rules 2021 apply to child support enforcement proceedings under the CSRC Act as if the proceedings had been brought under the FL Act (CSRC Act section 105).

-The Registrar is able to bring proceedings for recovery of a debt under rule 20.01 of the Family Law Rules 2004.
-Proceedings in the Federal Circuit Court are brought under rule 25B.07 of the Federal Circuit Court Rules 2001.
+The Registrar is able to bring proceedings for recovery of a debt in the Federal Circuit and Family Court of Australia (Division 1) under rule 11.01 of the Federal Circuit and Family Court of Australia (Family Law) Rules 2021.
+Proceedings in the Federal Circuit and Family Court of Australia (Division 2) are brought under the Federal Circuit and Family Court of Australia (Division 2) (Family Law) Rules 2021, which adopt the same rules as those used in Division 1 (rule 2.01).

 - Notice requiring financial information